Science Research Fellows

 SRF students begin learning and experiencing authentic scientific research in a wide variety of disciplines from their very first year.
-Our students go on to major in Chemistry, Biochemistry, Physics, Biology, Kinesiology, Computer Science, Geosciences, Mathematics, or Psychology and Neuroscience (new 2016!).
+Our students go on to major in Chemistry, Biochemistry, Physics, Biology, Kinesiology, Computer Science, Geosciences, Mathematics, or Psychology and Neuroscience.
 They collaborate with DePauw faculty in summer-long, on-campus research, and they experience research internships at leading facilities across the globe.